 It is often hard to remember to take medication, it’s even harder to remember if you have to take 10 of them.
 Set a reminder or an alarm on your phone to remind you to take your medicines on time.
 Remember the names of the medicines you are taking and get a deeper insight into the drugs you are recommended.
-Speak to your doctor to learn more about each drug and its side effects, why you’re taking them, if you may discontinue them in
+Speak to your doctor to learn more about each drug and its side effects, why you’re taking them, if you may discontinue them in the future, etc.

 Live in the present:

 Suffering from a lifelong disease can make you worry and fear the future, but the best way to live one’s life is to focus on the present.
 Always follow the rule of ‘Be Here And Now.’
 Focus on what you’re doing; if you are eating, be conscious of what you’re eating, what color food you are eating, etc. It keeps the mind focused on the present activity and prevents it from wandering off in unprecedented directions.

 Practicing a hobby is therapy in itself.
 Whether it’s painting, gardening, or reading a book, find out what you like and do it.
 Hobbies can bring joy, a feeling of productivity, and a distraction from the suffering of real life.